-Dickens himself had first-hand experiences of the ruthless attitude towards the poor which was prevalent in Britain in this period.
-In the 1820s, his father was sent to a debtor's prison for outstanding arrears which he simply couldn't pay.
-As a result, 12-year-old Charles was forced to board with a family friend and leave school to begin working ten hour days in a shoe-blacking factory.
-Being from a relatively middle class background, Dickens struggled to fit in amongst the rest of his work colleagues and he had a fairly miserable time of it during this period.
+Dickens himself had first-hand experiences with the ruthless attitude towards the poor which was prevalent in Britain during this period.
+In the 1820s, his father was sent to a debtor’s prison for outstanding arrears which he simply couldn’t pay.
+As a result, 12-year-old Charles was forced to board with a family friend and leave school to begin working ten-hour days in a shoe-blacking factory.
+Being from a relatively middle class background, Dickens struggled to fit in among the rest of his work colleagues and he had a fairly miserable time of it during this period.
 His experiences working in the cruel and backbreaking conditions of the factory, as well as the harsh treatment meted out to his father, had a profound effect on young Charles, and a great impact on his later literary work.

 It was these experiences which led Dickens to write A Christmas Carol.
-The story centres upon the redemption of Ebenezer Scrooge, a heartless man of business who thrives of the despair of others.
-Scrooge offers no pity towards the poor, and his heartless tirade at the portly gentlemen who come collecting for the poor on Christmas Eve ("If they would rather die... they had better do it, and decrease the surplus population") sticks out as the most damming indictment of his character.
+The story centers upon the redemption of Ebenezer Scrooge, a heartless man of business who thrives of the despair of others.
+Scrooge offers no pity toward the poor, and his heartless tirade at the portly gentlemen who come collecting for the poor on Christmas Eve (“If they would rather die… they had better do it, and decrease the surplus population”) sticks out as the most damning indictment of his character.

-Scrooge's new found love of Christmas highlights the second most crucial point of A Christmas Carol.
-Dickens' wrote the tale at a time when forgotten Christmas traditions were experiencing a resurgence in popularity in Victorian England.
-Prince Albert introduced the Christmas tree in 1841, the first Christmas cards were sent in 1843 and the Great Escape was screened on Christmas Day for the first time in 1840.
+Scrooge’s new found love of Christmas highlights the second most crucial point of A Christmas Carol: Dickens wrote the tale at a time when forgotten Christmas traditions were experiencing a resurgence in popularity in Victorian England.
+Prince Albert introduced the Christmas tree in 1841, and the first Christmas cards were sent in 1843.
 All of these traditions were gradually being re-introduced into society as the celebration of Christmas became not just a religious festival, but also a time of charity and family gatherings.

-It's fair to argue then, that any A Christmas Carol film worth its salt must convey the warmth and frivolity of Christmas time, through key scenes such as Scrooge's introduction to Christmas morning by the ghost of Christmas present and the Cratchit family Christmas dinner.
-It must likewise demonstrate the gloom and misery of scenes such as the Ghost of Christmas Present unveiling the allegorical twin children of 'ignorance' and 'want' to Scrooge and the Cratchits grieving for the late Tiny Tim (spoiler alert).
+It’s fair to argue then, that any Christmas Carol film worth its salt must convey the warmth and frivolity of Christmas time through key scenes such as Scrooge’s introduction to Christmas morning by the ghost of Christmas Present and the Cratchit family Christmas dinner.
+It must likewise demonstrate the gloom and misery of scenes such as the Ghost of Christmas Present unveiling the allegorical twin children of ‘ignorance’ and ‘want’ to Scrooge, and the Cratchits grieving for the late Tiny Tim (spoiler alert).

 I thought it was about time, therefore, that somebody stepped up and took on the task of wading through the assorted versions of A Christmas Carol so that at this festive season, we can truly know which offerings are worth seeking out.